spicelang/spice/media/specs/compile-stages.md

 10. Type Checker for A (check)
 11. Type Checker for B (check)
 12. Type Checker for C (check)
-13. Borrow Checker for B
-14. Borrow Checker for C
-15. Borrow Checker for A
-16. Escape Analyzer for B
-17. Escape Analyzer for C
-18. Escape Analyzer for A
-19. IR Generator for B
+13. IR Generator for B
-20. IR Optimizer for B
+14. IR Optimizer for B
-21. Object Emitter for B
+15. Object Emitter for B
-22. IR Generator for C
+16. IR Generator for C
-23. IR Optimizer for C
+17. IR Optimizer for C
-24. Object Emitter for C
+18. Object Emitter for C
-25. IR Generator for A
+19. IR Generator for A
-26. IR Optimizer for A
+20. IR Optimizer for A
-27. Object Emitter for A
+21. Object Emitter for A

 ## Note for parallelization: